MatthiasWessner/windows-itpro-docs/windows/plan/windows-update-for-business.md

 ## Eligible devices

-All devices running Windows 10 Pro, Enterprise, and Education on the Current Branch for Business (CBB) are Windows Update for Business eligible.
+All devices running Windows 10 Pro, Enterprise, and Education are Windows Update for Business eligible.

 ## OS upgrades and updates